pagekit/docs/architecture-events.md

 ## Architecture

+### Application

-In the center of Pagekit's architecture sits the Application, an instance of `Pagekit\Framework\Application`.
+In the center of Pagekit's architecture sits the application, an instance of `Pagekit\Framework\Application`.
 The application is the first instance to receive a request and return a response (more to that in the *request lifecycle* section).
+It holds a `Router` object which sits on top of the `HttpKernel` that takes care of the lowest level of request handling.

 The application also functions as a [Pimple dependency injection container](http://pimple.sensiolabs.org/), the main location to hold all service providers.
 Service providers are a